Karunya-Ronith/HireVision/README.md

 - Add docstrings to new functions
 - Update documentation for new features
 - Test your changes thoroughly
+- Use the logging system for debugging

 ## 🐛 Troubleshooting

 ### Common Issues

 **"Analysis failed" errors:**
-- Check your OpenAI API key in `.env` file
+- Check your OpenRouter/OpenAI API key in `.env` file
 - Ensure you have sufficient API credits
 - Verify the API key is correct and active